Singapore is well-known for its business-friendly environment, low tax rates, and efficient tax system.

 - Contributions to approved charitable or social causes

-- Non-resident individuals whose employment is for a duration of not more than 60 days in a calendar year:
+- Non-resident individuals whose employment is for not more than 60 days in a calendar year:

-- Non-resident individuals who are in Singapore for employment for a short period of not more than 60 days in a calendar year are exempted from paying personal income tax on their employment income.
+- Non-resident individuals in Singapore employed for a short period of not more than 60 days in a calendar year are exempt from paying personal income tax on their employment income.

 - Individuals who receive certain types of income that are exempted from tax: